buddhiprab/jpmorgan-settlement-enrichment-service/README.md

 #### H2 Database

-You can access the H2 Embedded Database after running the API
+You can access the H2 Embedded Database after starting the API

 http://localhost:8080/h2-console
 ```